The Honey Harvest

 |

-⚠ Post-harvest moisture reduction: a last resort It is technically possible to reduce the water content of honey that is too moist after extraction, by leaving it open in a dehumidified room.
-This approach can help in an exceptional situation.
+⚠ Post-harvest moisture reduction: a last resort It is technically possible to reduce the water content of an overly moist honey after extraction by leaving it open in a dehumidified room.
+This approach can help out in an exceptional situation.
 It must not become routine, for two important reasons.
 First, it does not correct the cause of the problem — honey harvested too early.
-Second, Swiss quality programmes regulate or restrict this type of practice: check the applicable regulations before using this approach for honey intended for sale.
+Second, Swiss quality programmes frame or restrict this type of practice: check the applicable regulations before using it for honey destined for sale.
 The only reliable solution remains harvesting at maturity. |

 2.6 Summary — Extraction and quality control

 Extraction is a chain.
-Each step conditions the next.
-A problem detected too late — water content that is too high, odour contamination, insufficient filtration — is difficult or impossible to correct without degrading the product.
+Each step determines the next.
+A problem detected too late — water content too high, odour contamination, insufficient filtration — is difficult or impossible to correct without degrading the product.

-| Stage | Critical control point |
+| Step | Critical control point |

 |---|---|

-| Extraction room | Clean, dry, bee-proof, odour-neutral, food-grade materials |
+| Extraction room | Clean, dry, bee-tight, odour-neutral, food-grade materials |

 | Uncapping | Cut shallowly, collect cappings wax separately |

-| Centrifugation | Increase speed gradually, stay at 35 °C maximum during extraction if possible |
+| Centrifugation | Progressive speed ramp-up, stay at 35 °C maximum if possible during extraction |

-| Filtration | Mesh ≥ 0.2 mm, do not force, change filter when saturated |
+| Filtration | Mesh size ≥ 0.2 mm, do not force, change the filter when saturated |

-| Settling | Generally 24–48 h covered, 20–25 °C, skim completely before jarring |
+| Decantation | Generally 24–48 h covered, 20–25 °C, skim fully before bottling |

 | Water content measurement | Calibrated refractometer, homogeneous sample, decision per batch |

-3. Jarring, labelling and storage
+3. Bottling, labelling and storage

 |

 Objective Crystallisation is not a defect.
-It is a natural process, a sign that honey has not been heated or processed.
-The problem is not crystallisation itself, but uncontrolled crystallisation. |
+It is a natural process, a sign of unheated, untreated honey.
+The problem is not crystallisation itself but uncontrolled crystallisation. |

 Honey is a supersaturated sugar solution.
 Crystallisation occurs when glucose molecules separate from water and organise into crystals.
 Its speed depends on three main factors:

-| Honey type | Crystallisation speed | Practical consequence |
+| Type of honey | Crystallisation speed | Practical consequence |

 |---|---|---|

-| Rape, dandelion, spring | Very fast (days) | Jar promptly or begin creaming without delay |
+| Rapeseed, dandelion, spring | Very fast (days) | Bottle rapidly or manage creaming without delay |

-| Summer blossom honey, lime, clover | Moderate (weeks) | Comfortable working window |
+| Summer flowers, lime, clover | Moderate (weeks) | Comfortable working window |

-| Acacia, forest honey (without melezitose) | Slow (months) | Can be sold liquid over a long period |
+| Acacia, forest honey (without melezitose) | Slow (months) | Can be sold liquid for a long period |

-| Melezitose (certain honeydews) | Extremely fast and hard | Close monitoring, very rapid extraction essential |
+| Melezitose (some honeydew honeys) | Extremely fast and hard | Close monitoring, very rapid extraction essential |

 3.2 Managing crystallisation: liquid, creamed or natural